npm init <package-spec> (same as `npx <package-spec>)npm init <@scope> (same as `npx <@scope>/create`)aliases: create, innit

 It's possible to create a new workspace within your project by using the

-config option.
-When using npm init -w <dir>
+workspace config option.
+When using npm init -w <dir> the cli will

 create the folders and boilerplate expected while also adding a reference